dret/webconcepts/concepts/index.md

 title:  "Web Concepts: Overview"
 ---

-This is an overview of 16 Web Concepts (with a total of 522 distinct entries) that have been harvested from all [available specifications](/specs):
+This is an overview of 16 Web Concepts (with a total of 522 distinct values) that have been harvested from all [available specifications](/specs):

 * [HTTP Cache Directives](http-cache-directives) (14)
 * [HTTP Content Codings](http-content-codings) (10)